stevensdavid/katacoda-scenarios/docker-git/docker.md

 `docker build -t git-container .`{{execute T1}}

-Once it is done, we can run the container by executing `docker run -p 22:22 git-container`{{execute T1}}
+Once it is done, we can run the container by executing `docker run -p 2222:22 git-container`{{execute T1}}

-The flag `-p 22:22` maps port 22 of the container to port 22 of the machine itself, meaning that any SSH connections to the server will be forwarded to the container.
-This means that it will no longer be possible to SSH directly to the server, which can make it more difficult to maintain.
-As such, it might be worth using a different port for the container.
-The consequence of this would be that the client would need to connect to `git:portXX@host-ip` instead of `git@host-ip`.
+The flag `-p 2222:22` maps port 22 of the container to port 2222 of the machine itself.
+This means that the client will have to specify that they are connecting to port 2222 when they use SSH.

 ## Configuring the client
 The client is then configured in the same way as when the server was not running in a container.

-`cat ~/.ssh/id_rsa.pub | ssh git@localhost "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys" && ssh git@localhost "mkdir -p /home/git/project-1.git && cd /home/git/project-1.git && git init --bare" && sudo apt install git && mkdir -p ~/git/project && cd ~/git/project && git init && git config --global user.name "Your Name" && git config --global user.email "you@example.com"`{{execute T2}}
+`ssh-keygen -t rsa -q -N '' -f ~/.ssh/id_rsa && cat ~/.ssh/id_rsa.pub | ssh git@localhost:2222 "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys" && ssh git@localhost:2222 "mkdir -p /home/git/project-1.git && cd /home/git/project-1.git && git init --bare" && sudo apt install git && mkdir -p ~/git/project && cd ~/git/project && git init && git config --global user.name "Your Name" && git config --global user.email "you@example.com"`{{execute T2}}

 Create a file, add it and commit it.
 `echo 'Hello' > greeting.txt && git add greeting.txt && git commit -m "Greeting added!"`{{execute T2}}

 As the client is not able to know that the Git server is running in a container, we add it as a remote the same way as before.
 This is where we would have to specify the port if a different mapping was used.

-`git remote add origin ssh://git@localhost/home/git/project-1.git`{{execute T2}}
+`git remote add origin ssh://git@localhost:2222/home/git/project-1.git`{{execute T2}}

 Finally, we can push the changes to the server.